-Upcoming Child Life Information Sessions will be held on August 21st and October 10th at 5:30pm; these will be the final two sessions for the 2019 year.
+Upcoming Child Life Information Sessions will be held on May 20 and Sept.
+16, 2020 at 5:30 p.m.
+Additional 2020 dates will be announced soon.
 Please see the flyer for RSVP deadlines and more information.

 Child Life Specialist Accredited Internship Program

 The Child & Family Life Department at C.S.
 Mott Children's Hospital offers a fifteen week internship.
-This opportunity is provided three times per year.
-The winter internship begins in January, the summer internship begins in June, and the fall internship beginning in September.
 The experience consists of 40 hours per week resulting in a 600 hour clinical internship.
 This opportunity is provided three times per year: